Recent Changes - Search:

 • You have accuracy +1 on strength ability checks and strength and constitution saving throws.

-• At the start of each of your turns while in carnage, you gain temporary hit points equal to half your level (minimum 2), which last until the start of your next turn.
+• At the start of each of your turns while in carnage, you gain temporary hit points equal to your constitution modifier (minimum 2), which last until the start of your next turn.

 • You may not use concentration abilities while your Carnage is active (though you may still cast blood arts that do not use concentration).